Paladino-Langworthy race dominates Primary Day conversation

+At Twin District Fire Hall, a Lancaster polling location that covers eight separate districts, 103 people cast their vote in the first 4½ hours Tuesday, which reflected the anticipated low turnout.

+Political analysts say a smaller turnout can lead to unpredictable results, even in a vitriol-filled, expensive campaign race like the one between Langworthy, the Republican state chairman, and Paladino, the Buffalo developer and former Buffalo School Board member.

-Mike Kraus of Lancaster went to the polls this morning and chose Nick Langworthy's experience over Carl Paladino's swagger.
+Mike Kraus of Lancaster went to the polls and chose Langworthy's experience over Paladino's swagger.

 "He's got the experience and nowhere near the baggage that Carl has," Kraus said.